Welcome to the Banksia Study Group Website.

 St Pauls' NSW 2031

-Banksia is a genus of about 75 species in the Protea family (Proteaceae).
+Banksia is a large genus of over 200 species in the Protea family (Proteaceae).
+The size of the genus was expanded in 2007 when the genus Dryandra was merged into Banksia.
 All species occur in Australia with one (B.dentata) extending to islands to Australia's north.
 Banksias can be found in most environments; the tropics, sub-alpine areas, the coast and desert areas.
 The most diversity in the genus occurs in the south of Western Australia where over 80% of the species occur.

 Banksias are very popular plants in cultivation because of their colourful flowers, dramatic foliage and their role in attracting birds to the garden.
 They are successfully grown in every state and territory of Australia - provided that species are selected that are suited to the environment where they are cultivated.
 One of the problems faced by growers is the difficulty in successfully growing Western Australian species in areas of the east coast where there are wet, humid summers.